1j01/audio-sponge/README.md

 maybe it music!

+this URL will change: https://audio-sponge.glitch.me/

 ------------

 ### What it do tho?

-* globs a bunch of audio files or streams from SoundCloud
+* globs a bunch of audio files or streams from SoundCloud (TODO: more sources)

 * chooses random slices from the sources (TODO: detect beats and such)

 * plays the sounds in random rhythms (TODO: rhyme and reason - and effects!)

-* streams to listeners on a webpage (TODO: linky linky... 😃)
+* streams to listeners on a [webpage](https://audio-sponge.glitch.me/) (TODO: make this more robust)

 ------------